RhyG/portfolio_site/README.md

 These scores show that I have achieved what I set out to do while developing the site.

 # Sitemap
+<a id="map"></a>

 # Screenshots
+<a id="screens"></a>

 # Target audience
+<a id="audience"></a>

+The target audience for this site is primarily potential employers.
+The goal of the website is for them to be able to get a good idea of my skills, abilities, style of work and overall personality just by browsing the site.

+Other potential users include co-workers, recruiters and anyone who wants to get to know me.

 # Tech stack
+<a id="tech"></a>